-The Blacksmith Barebones Cinsault and New Adventures in Hi Fi
+The Blacksmith Barebones Cinsault and R.E.M.'s New Adventures in Hi Fi

 I was introduced to R.E.M. pretty late in the game relative to their first EP that came out in 1982.
 My first cassette tape was “Monster” which was the album that was released when I was nine years old in 1994.
 I was immediately in love and obsessed.
 I devoured each and every song.
 My favorite was “Crush With Eyeliner”.
 It rocked my little nine year-old world.
 It didn’t even fully resonate with me that we shared the same hometown, Athens, Georgia, until later on.
 I was just blown away by the music and I have continued to be ever since, still today, over seven years after my favorite band called it quits.